 How we picked these insurers

-To come up with our top picks for military auto insurance, we reviewed the websites of nearly a dozen insurance companies, J.D.
-Power’s 2022 Auto Insurance Study and the NAIC’s customer complaint database from 2021.
+To come up with our top picks for military auto insurance, we reviewed the websites of nearly a dozen insurance companies and J.D.
+Power’s 2022 Auto Insurance Study.

-We chose the insurers in this article based on factors we thought would be helpful to servicemembers and their families, including:
+We chose the insurers in this article after weighing factors we thought would be helpful to servicemembers and their families, including:

 - Special services or accommodations for military members